kyma-incubator/compass/docs/system-broker/flows.md

 ```

 ## Provision and Deprovision
-Provision and deprovision are asynchronous and require `accepts_incomplete=true`.
-Those are the operations that create and delete credentials for the chosen application and bundle.
+Provision and deprovision are asynchronous operations that require the `accepts_incomplete=true` parameter.
+These operations either create or delete credentials for the chosen application and bundle.

 ## Bind and Unbind
-Both are synchronous and do not trigger any external calls, just retrieve or delete the credentials present in the Director DB, which were created during the instance provisioning.
+Both bind and unbind operations are synchronous and do not trigger any external calls.
+They just retrieve or delete the credentials in the Director DB, which were created during the instance provisioning.

 Example OSB bind response:
 ```json